NEWTOMS2/NEWTOMS-cxvision/README.md

 You can deploy the CxVision Model Package from AWS Marketplace and then configure some services needed to run the solution.
 The solution could be consumed in two different ways: In real-time or through a batch transform job.

-> CxVision also allows you to process streaming related videos in near real-time by executing a trigger for each new video fragment.
+> CxVision also allows you to process streaming-related videos in near real-time by executing a trigger for each new video fragment.
 [See CxVision - Streaming videos](./StreamingVideos.ipynb)

 ## Recommendations

 1. If the video resolution is greater than 1280 x 720, the solution will resize the video for better processing.
 However, it could take some time, so we recommend using a resolution lower than 1280 x 720.

-2. For better performance, the video fragments for streaming videos processing should have a duration less or equal than 60 seconds.
+2. For better performance, the video fragments for streaming video processing should have a duration of less or equal to 60 seconds.